Header blog

 Can local authorities participate in IFE CfPs?

 Yes.
-Local authorities, as public entities, meet the eligibility criteria for projects in Category 1 and Category 2.
+Local authorities, as public entities, meeting the general eligibility criteria, can participate in the Calls for Proposals.

 Are export-oriented companies located in free zones/industrial acceleration zones eligible?